create3000/x_ite/docs/reference/Field-Services-and-Objects.md

 ## SFColor Object

 The SFColor object corresponds to a X3D SFColor field.
-All properties are accessed using the syntax *sfColorObjectName.&lt;property&gt;*, where *sfColorObjectName* is an instance of a SFColor object.
-All methods are invoked using the syntax *sfColorObjectName.method (&lt;argument-list&gt;)*, where *sfColorObjectName* is an instance of a SFColor object.
+All properties are accessed using the syntax *sfColorObjectName.\<property\>*, where *sfColorObjectName* is an instance of a SFColor object.
+All methods are invoked using the syntax *sfColorObjectName.method (\<argument-list\>)*, where *sfColorObjectName* is an instance of a SFColor object.

 ### Instance Creation Method\(s\)